phetsims/qa/issue-templates/rc-test-template.md

 - [ ] [Issue2](link)
 - [ ] [Issue3](link)

-These issues should have the "status:ready-for-QA" label.
+These issues should have the "status:ready-for-qa" label.
 Check these issues off and close them if they are fixed.
 Otherwise, post a comment in the issue saying that it wasn't fixed and link back to this issue.
 If the label is "status:ready-for-review" or "status:fixed-pending-deploy" then assign back to the developer when done, even if fixed.

 <!--- [DO NOT OMIT, CAN BE EDITED] -->
 <h3>Link(s)</h3>